TrueFiEng/useDApp/docs/source/core.rst

 transactionErrored
 ==================

-Returns true if transaction has error or was thrown
+Returns true if transaction failed or had an exception

 **Parameters**